er-hiba/Learn2Code/README.md

 ♡ [Number_Factorial](https://github.com/er-hiba/Number_Factorial.git) : is a program that calculates the factorial of a number.
 ♡ [Text_Composer](https://github.com/er-hiba/Text_Composer.git) : is a program that allows users to compose text by entering single characters interactively.
 ♡ [Prime_Number](https://github.com/er-hiba/Prime_Number.git) : is a program that determines if a number is prime or not.
 ♡ [Multiplication_Table](https://github.com/er-hiba/Multiplication_Table.git) : is a program that generates a multiplication table from 0 to 10 for user-input integers.
+♡ [Compare_Signs](https://github.com/er-hiba/Compare_Signs.git) : is a program that determines whether two numbers entered by the user have the same sign, opposite signs, or if one of them is zero.